 Going back to the fact that I’m working on setting up my kitchen, I developed this recipe using weight measurements.
 For best results, please use a kitchen scale; if you don’t own one, try this measurement converter (I can’t promise perfection, but I’ll update this recipe in the future with my dry measures!).

 Breakfast, dessert, coffee, tea–this baked pancake, with the texture of a Dutch baby pancake recipe crossed with a clafoutis, using wholesome spelt flour, is made for any time of day.
+A sheet pan pancake recipe made round.
 The batter is spiced with warming cinnamon, cloves, and nutmeg, and enriched with brown butter.
 Milk, eggs, and a whisper of flour hold it all together.
 A dollop of yogurt is my preferred way to enjoy this epic, shareable pancake.

 Total Time: 35 minutes